Eschatologue/CM_wiki/docs/class/paladin/oathbreaker.md

 ### Level 15: Unholy Resistance

 Unholy magic courses through you.
-You have Resistance to Bludgeoning, Piercing and Slashing damage.
+You have :dmg-res: Resistance to :dmg-bldg: Bludgeoning, :dmg-prcg: Piercing and :dmg-slsh: Slashing damage.

 ### Level 20: Dread Lord